It\^o tracers: continuous-trajectory Lagrangian particles for Eulerian hydrodynamics: Theory

 \subsubsection{The It\^o-$n$ tracer hierarchy}

 As briefly mentioned in the previous section, the It\^o-2 and It\^o-3 tracers are the first two members of a hierarchy.
-For general $n$, Eq.~\ref{eq:B_from_kappa} defines the It\^o-$n$ tracer as the continuous-trajectory Markov process whose first $n$ Kramers-Moyal coefficients are fixed by the modified-equation expansion of the hydro scheme (Sec.~\ref{sec:hydro_as_markov}).
+For general $n$, Eq.~\ref{eq:B_from_kappa} defines the It\^o-$n$ tracer as the Markov process whose first $n$ Kramers-Moyal coefficients are fixed by the modified-equation expansion of the hydro scheme (Sec.~\ref{sec:hydro_as_markov}).
 For $n=2$ and $n=3$, we evaluated $B_1=u$, $B_2=2\kappa$, and $B_3$ (Eq.~\ref{eq:B3}) from the mean, variance, and third central moment of the MC single-step displacement, divided by the hydro timestep $\Delta t$.

 A key property of this construction is that the coefficients $B_k$ are defined as rates \textit{per unit time}, carrying no explicit timestep of their own.
-They thus describe an SDE for a continuous process across any subinterval $\delta t \le \Delta t$, with an increment $\Delta X_{\delta t}$ whose first $n$ central moments scale linearly with $\delta t$:
+They thus describe an SDE for a continuous process across any subinterval $\delta t \le \Delta t$, with an increment $\Delta X_{\delta t}$ whose mean and next $n-1$ central moments scale linearly with $\delta t$:

 This is the L\'evy additive property: aggregating $N$ substeps of size $\delta t$ yields the same first $n$ central moments as a single increment of size $N\delta t$.
 The tracer substep is, to order $n$ (and so long as $\delta t \le \Delta t$), free.
 This means that taking $N$ substeps of size $\delta t = \Delta t/N$ is equivalent to taking a single step of size $\Delta t$.
 This is guaranteed by the above linearity.
 This does not necessarily imply that there is no added benefit in taking smaller substeps: the higher order terms may have error that decreases super-linearly.